Photos of Playa Jaco Costa Rica (Central Pacific) From Our Personal Collection

 Hotels, restaurants, tours, bathrooms, etc.

-The town of Jaco provides an assortment of establishments, including hotels, restaurants, tour offices, surf schools, and shops.
-Most line both sides of the town’s main drag (Avenida Pastor Diaz) and are spread out along side streets that connect the main street to Playa Jaco.
-The majority are within walking distance of the beach.
-In addition to finding restaurants and hotels located directly on the beach, you’ll also find a few lounge chairs and umbrellas, as well as a wheelchair-accessible boardwalk comprised of recycled materials.
+The town of Jaco provides an endless selection of establishments, including hotels, restaurants, tour offices, surf schools, and shops.
+Most line both sides of the town’s main drag (Avenida Pastor Diaz) and side streets that connect the main street to Playa Jaco, and the majority are within walking distance of the beach.
+In addition to finding restaurants and hotels located directly on the beach, you’ll also find a few lounge chairs and umbrellas on the beach, as well as a wheelchair-accessible boardwalk comprised of recycled materials.

 Playa Jaco safety